06 May to 29 May

-About Oxfordshire Artweeks Festival 2022
+About Oxfordshire Artweeks Festival 2023

-Enjoy artists’ painting, photography, textiles, sculpture and ceramics; be amazed by woodworking, glass art, mosaics and jewellery and be intrigued by contemporary installations and multidisciplinary work.
+Enjoy artists’ painting, photography, textiles, sculpture and ceramics; be amazed by woodworking, glass art, mosaics and jewellery and be intrigued by contemporary installations and multidisciplinary practice.
 Oxfordshire Artweeks is a chance to talk to artists and creatives about their work, watch demonstrations and even have a go yourself.

-Be inspired, entertained and delighted: browse, and even choose a treasure to take home with you.
+Be inspired, entertained and delighted.
+Browse and even choose a treasure to take home with you.

 The Artweeks festival is Oxfordshire’s largest visual arts festival and the UK’s oldest and biggest Open Studios event.
 It is a three-week not-for-profit celebration in May each year of the county’s artistic and creative talent encompassing the visual arts in their broadest sense.

 Usually, around 1,500 artists open the doors to their homes and studios or participate in pop-up exhibitions and welcome the public to see their creations and watch them work.
-Over 100,000 people visit Artweeks exhibitions each year, and a million pounds of art changes hands!
+Over 100,000 people visit Artweeks exhibitions each year, and a million pounds of art changes hands.

 In previous years, visitors have been able to immerse themselves in a giant wild-flower meadow of paint at Oxford’s North Wall, marvel at shimmering glass meteorites in Kidlington or take a trip into the past with jewellery inspired by archaeology or the stunning mosaics by Becky Paton.